LouVang97/Week15/Report4.md

 After the porcess completed, there is a survery to fill

 Step 4:
-It created a .zip file, drag this file to the CD
+It created a .zip file, drag this file to the DVD's file

-Result: